-Local Government: Municipal Systems Act, Act 32 0f 2000, Section 26 requires one of the core components of each municipal IDP must be a Spatial Development Framework.
+Local Government: Municipal Systems Act, Act 32 0f 2000, Section 26 requires that one of the core components of each municipal IDP be a Spatial Development Framework.
 The minimum elements that must be included in the SDF are also spelt out therein.
 It is stated that the SDF should operate as an indicative plan, whereas the detailed administration of land development and land use changes be dealt with by a land use management scheme, which will actually record the land use and development permissions accruing to a piece of land.
+This will therefore apply more to Local SDFs than District SDF

-The SDF for Gert Sibande District Municipality is a plan that seeks to guide the spatial distribution of current and future desirable land uses within the municipality, in order to give physical effect to the vision, goals and objectives of municipality.
-It serves as a visual tool to guide planning and development as underpinned in the IDP of the municipality.
-It guides inter alia the following:
+In that regard the SDF for Gert Sibande District Municipality is a plan that seeks to guide the spatial distribution of current and future desirable land uses within the municipality, in order to give physical effect to the vision, goals and objectives of municipality at a macro level.
+It serves as a visual tool to guide planning and development as underpinned in the IDP of the municipality by way of broader development principles which will find expression at local levels by way of local SDFs and LUMS.
+The following are the 10 main development principles as per GSDM SDF: